Building Our Community

 students touring Paul Rene’s studio and manufacturing facility

 Paul Jeffrey, a local furniture designer and manufacturer and son of a Detroit auto factory worker believes that if America is to be rebuilt, politicians will not make it so.
-“When we use the word ‘again’, it means we should be looking to history to see what early conditions existed that seeded greatness.”

 When the waves of early European immigrants came to the shores of America, they were poor and no jobs were awaiting them.
 Coming for a better life meant they were betting on themselves.
 Jeffrey strongly believes in self-reliance.
 “When the stomach is bothered by hunger and one has the knowledge of self, the greatest of odds can be overcame.”

 Jeffrey is sympathetic to the social movements taking place across the country.
 “The anger and frustration from being sold out is easy to understand.
 My contribution is to pool the humble resources at my feet and create a better condition within my own community.”

 In 2002 Jeffrey hit rock bottom after his first attempt at entrepreneurship failed.
 For 7 years, the former Army officer and well paid concept car designer For Ford Motor Company, fell into poverty, drug use, jail, utter self-doubt and the social isolation that comes from being viewed as a loser.
 One year later he hobbled from LA to Phoenix to start over.
 After a chance encounter with a Mexican immigrant, the duo rented a 14’ X 14’ Cube storage box in west Phoenix.
 With a few well-worn pawn shop power tools, some held together by duct tape, they started making furniture.